If you use CNC machines to cut soft materials, you might have faced problems caused by dust in your shop.

 Cutting materials on a CNC router can produce chips and dust.
 These chips and dust spread in all directions.

-If left unattended, it can get into the drive mechanism of your CNC and affect their performance.
+If left unattended, it can get into the drive mechanism of your CNC and affect its performance.

 The dust will also settle down on the other equipment you have in the room and makes it challenging to maintain a clean work area.
 It also increases the time you have to spend on cleaning the workplace.